AntelopeIO/antler-proj/docs/users_guide.md

         └── hello.cpp
 ```

 with all needed files for building of the project.
-FIle `hello.cpp` has implementation of a contract with
+File `hello.cpp` has implementation of a contract with
 and empty action:

 ```c++